AdarshKoppManjunath/ProduceItemRecognitionUsingCNN/README.md

 Step 5: Run all the cells.

-To execute in google colab, copy the google drive dataset like and export it to your own drive.
+To execute in google colab, copy the google drive dataset  and export it to your own drive.
 Follow all steps from step 3 to step 5.